httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Transition from weak algorithms is supported by negotiation of hashing algorithm using `Want-Content-Digest` or `Want-Repr-Digest` (see {{want-fields}}) or by sending multiple digests from which the receiver chooses.
+A receiver that depends on a digest for security will be vulnerable to attacks on the weakest algorithm it is willing to accept.
 Endpoints are advised that sending multiple values consumes resources, which may be wasted if the receiver ignores them (see {{representation-digest}}).